-Here you can download our latest reports and fact sheets investigating American attitudes and opinions on environmental, ocean, and climate change issues.
+Below you will find our reports and fact sheets investigating attitudes and opinions on environmental, ocean, and climate change issues.
+Most of this research was conducted in the United States and Canada, but we also have data from seven other countries.
+From our regular monitoring of international research, we believe that overall findings and recommendations will apply in many cases in a range of countries.
+Of course, each situation is unique and we recommend getting to know your target audience very well to make conducting of outreach and engagement as effective as possible.
 Please note that some of these documents require registration in order to download–but they are free!
-We won’t spam you or share your information with third parties.
+We will not spam you or share your information with third parties.

 America and the Ocean (2011)